 Probably the easiest thing you can do is purchase a few bags of ice from your local supermarket.
 Bagged ice is convenient, especially when you will have many guests.
 Now that you are using plenty of it, the last thing you want to happen is the dreaded moment you realize you are out of ice!
 It may not be the perfect shape for your cocktail, but bagged ice is usually fairly clear, very cold, and will look a bit nicer than moon-shaped ice maker cubes or the trapezoidal cubes that always shatter out of the wrist-wrecker trays.

-Now, I know you are wondering—where can I learn to carve ice spheres?—or better yet—where can I get my hands on a mold to make them more easily?
-I’ll admit, the ice spheres are pretty cool.
+Now, we know you are wondering—where can I learn to carve ice spheres?—or better yet—where can I get my hands on a mold to make them more easily?
+Admittedly, the ice spheres are pretty cool.
 If you have ever been to a bar that serves them with a Negroni or an Old Fashioned, you know how amazing it can be to slowly sip at your drink and enjoy every last drop.
-Experience has taught me that you really need to dedicate yourself to making them.
+Experience has taught us that you really need to dedicate yourself to making them.
 Most of us don’t want to risk our fingers to carve the ice with knives, so molding spheres is our best option.
 Fortunately, there are a few possibilities:

 The best spheres today are created with the Taisin molds.
 These ingenious devices are metal castings that compress solid ice blocks under their own weight, and as the two halves of the mold compress, the ice melts away until you are left with a perfect, seamless sphere.
 You really have to see the video to believe it.
 The catch is that these molds are very expensive.
 While it may be a great option for a bar, most home enthusiasts are not going to spend hundreds or thousands of dollars on ice molds.
-Another option is a simple plastic tray available at the Museum of Modern Art.
-I have not used this one, but I own one that is similar that was made in Japan.
-I picked it up on eBay and I will review my laborious spherical ice making in a future post.
-Finally, there are several silicone molds often used by candy makers, although these typically only make smaller sizes, not the single glass-filling globe you would hope to find.
+Another option is a simple plastic tray that used to be available at the Museum of Modern Art, or many silicone mold options.

 Clear without Kold-Draft?

-As much as I would love a commercial Kold-Draft ice machine in the house, it’s an expense that’s pretty hard to justify.
+As much as we would love a commercial Kold-Draft ice machine in the house, it’s an expense that’s pretty hard to justify.
 We may be able to mold ice in various shapes, but what about getting that crystal clear look?
 Using distilled water would eliminate the minerals.
-Notice that I am not saying you should use bottled water?
+Notice that we am not saying you should use bottled water?
 Bottled water often has minerals in it, but distilled should be pure H2O.
 So, what about the air bubbles?
 Well, You could freeze cubes over time by adding tiny amounts of water, layer upon layer so as not to trap any air in the middle.
-It sounds tedious, so what some people have tried is boiling their water.
-It turns out that boiling water can effectively release the trapped air.
-I have not tried this myself, but people who have recommend boiling the water twice.
-Then, use this water to make ice in trays before it absorbs bubbles again from the air.
+It sounds tedious, so what some people have tried is boiling their water to drive out the gas but thievish a myth sometimes partially confirmed by better crystallization due to starting out warm, heating the freezer somewhat leading to longer freeze times.
+Slow freezing let’s bigger crystals form, but they still trap bubbles.